 From the “Why make your own when you can buy them?” file I thought that today we would talk about marinated artichoke hearts.
-I will start by saying up front that I'm not a big fan of marinated artichoke hearts in a jar.
-At least not the ones found on most store shelves.
+I will start by saying up front that I'm not a big fan of most marinated artichoke hearts found on grocery store shelves.
 If you've been reading this blog for any amount of time, you know how much we here in the Circle B Kitchen love artichokes, and marinated artichoke hearts can be incredibly awesome, but up until a few weeks ago, my enjoyment of them has been pretty hit and miss.

 It thus became obvious that I had to take matters into my own hands, and thanks to Saveur magazine, I have found the marinated artichoke heart that I think I’ve been wanting, missing and looking for.
 And, as it turns out, I also found out why I haven’t so much liked the ones from the jar.....flavor!
 As in missing.
 None.
 Nada.
 Totally lacking in.